kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## You cannot change anything in your life with intention alone, which can become a watered-down, occasional hope that you'll get to tomorrow.
-Intention without action is useless. - Caroline Myss
+    ## The truth of the matter is that you always know the right thing to do.
+The hard part is doing it. - Norman Schwarzkopf